johnmarcc/MainframeIBM_COBOL_match_files/README.md

-# MainframeIBM_COBOL_MATCH_FILES

 # Project Title
 MainframeIBM_COBOL_MATCH_FILES

 ## Main Functionality

-Example of a COBOL program to perform a file matching between 2 files where file ACCT-IN could be a list of bank accouts and file MOVREC contains a list of movements on these bank accounts
+Example of a COBOL program to perform a file matching between 2 files.

-## Getting Started
+## Input data

-Hardware:

-- nRF5x series (nRF52832)
-- LIS2DH serie (eg LIS2DHTR)

-Pinout:

-- LIS2DHTR-SCL --> nRF52832-P0.10
-- LIS2DHTR-SCA --> nRF52832-P0.09
-- LIS2DHTR-ACC-INT1 --> nRF52832-P0.05
-- LIS2DHTR-ACC-INT2 --> nRF52832-P0.06
+- file ACCT-IN is a list of bank accouts and their balance.
+It is the master file.
+- file MOVREC contains a list of movements on these bank accounts

-## Installing
+## Process

-- for a quick demo, put this sketch in nRF5_SDK_15.0.0_a53641a\examples\peripheral\[Your_Project]
+For each movement found in the mvt input file, the matching bank account balance is updated

+Rules:
+- not all the bank accounts have movements
+- some movements have no related bank accounts: in this case we list an error for these movements

-## Built With
+## Output data

-Keil V5
+- file ACCT-OUT is the input updated bank accounts list with updated balance

 ## Test
-Has been tested with nRF52-DK and custom board
+See JCL and input files

 ## Author
 https://github.com/johnmarcc